NE-/Learning_Notes/Languages/Fortran/Formatted_IO.md

 ## Character Format Specifier
 - `rAw`
   - *w* - width or how many total places are used.
-    - If no width specified, existign length of string is used.
+    - If no width specified, existing length of string is used.
   - *r* - number of times format specifier is repeated.
 ```fortran
 ! (a6)